gavinmcroy/School-Rep/README.md

 # School-Rep
-Archive of all relevant academic work related or associated with Computer Science CPSC-1010 - Introduction to Computer Science <br />
+Archive of all relevant academic work related or associated with Computer Science <br />
+CPSC-1010 - Introduction to Computer Science <br />
 CPSC-1011 - Introduction to Computer Science Lab <br />
 CPSC-1020 - Introduction to Computer Science II <br />